Careers Education at GCS

 In Year 8, pupils learn about the world of work including reflecting on the differences between work and school, learning about how to apply for jobs, the experiences of being an entrepreneur and also thinking about how they can build useful experiences now e.g. through volunteering and extra-curricular activities.

 In Year 11, the Careers unit is part of structured and supported pathways process.
-In particular, students look at post-18 pathways including university, apprenticeships and work.
+In particular, pupils look at post-18 pathways including university, apprenticeships and work.

 If you require more information about the Careers Education programme (taught primarily via PSHE), please contact the school reception (020 8800 0884) and ask to speak to the Head of PSHE.